Latipay/latipay.github.io/src/v2/in-store-qr-code-picture.md

 ---
 [Download PDF](/pdf/in-store-qr-code-picture.pdf)

-<p class="tip">This api will return `QR Code picture` and order information in [#Payment Interface](#Payment-Interface), perfect for EFTPOS.
+<p class="tip">This API will return `QR Code picture` and order information in [#Payment Interface](#Payment-Interface), perfect for EFTPOS.
 This document is only suitable for the following `in-store` situation.</p>

-* Customer loads Merchant's E-commerce website with `mobile browser` and pay through `Alipay app`.
+* The customer loads Merchant's E-commerce website with a `mobile browser` and pays through `Alipay app`.
-* Customer loads Merchant's E-commerce website with `Alipay app's browser` and pay through `Alipay app`.
+* The customer loads Merchant's E-commerce website with `Alipay app's browser` and pays through `Alipay app`.
-* Customer scans `Alipay payment QR code` through `Alipay app`.
+* The customer scans `Alipay payment QR code` through `Alipay app`.
-* Customer scans `Wechat payment QR code` through `Wechat app`.
+* The customer scans `Wechat payment QR code` through `Wechat app`.

 ## How it works?

 ![](http://latipay.net/wp-content/uploads/images/02_-_Online_payment_workflow_-_merchant_hosted_-_QR.png)

-1. To process a transaction, customers select Latipay Wechat pay or Alipay as payment method.
+1. To process a transaction, customers select Latipay Wechat pay or Alipay as a payment method.

 2. **Merchant** request to **Latipay** [#Transaction Interface](#Transaction-Interface) with the authentication and order information.